 Adult Dogs: $90.00

 Puppies (12 weeks of age and under): $100.00

 How do I become a volunteer?

 We have lots of opportunities for volunteering.
-You can sign up to walk dogs or visit the cats.
+You can walk dogs or cuddle cats.
 All volunteers need to fill out a liability form.
 If they are under 18, a parent/guardian must sign their liability form.
 Those under 16 must be accompanied by an adult at all times.

 If you have a large group you will need to fill out a Group Visit Request and receive prior approval.
 If you have a group interested in making something for the shelter animals, we have lots of ideas for projects, just ask.

 Occasionally we have other things we could use volunteers help with from working at events, doing yard work, etc. If that is something you are interested in, let us know.

 If you have lost a pet, please provide the following information (feel free to copy and paste this in your response).
 If you have any photos of your pet, you can include those as well, so we can post this information on our social media to hopefully help get your pet back home.

 Description of pet (breed, color, and distinguishing marks)

 Anything else we should know about your pet?